Parmicciano/mettero-api/README.md

  There are a few reasons :
   - Making this public has forced me to secure my code, make it with no direct access to the sql database.
-  - It was fun to do because now everyone can found emails such as the bitcoin miners which are using cpu power to secure transaction on the blockchain.
+  - It was fun to do because now everyone can found emails with their cpu power such as the bitcoin miners which are using cpu power to secure transaction on the blockchain.